DRAE-MLP/VIC-on-Clustering/README.md

 # VIC-on-Clustering

-This project validates data sets withthea Validity Index using Supervised Classifiers (VIC) [1].
+This project validates data sets with the Validity Index using Supervised Classifiers (VIC) [1].

 Author: Daniela Gómez Cravioto